SparkTuscaloosa/MobileAppSeries/README.md

 This is the repo for a series of talks from Spark Tuscaloosa.

-In this series we will give you a set of tooling to build your first app.
-We will show you how to create the your app's front-end using [Ionic Creator](https://creator.ionic.io/).
+In this series we'll introduce you to some basic skills needed to build your first app.
+We will show you how to create your app's front-end using [Ionic Creator](https://creator.ionic.io/).
 In the second part of the series we will show you how to create a basic backend using [Prisma](https://www.prisma.io/).
 In the final part of the series we will hook the front-end and backend up.

 ## Resources